Stackdriver/stackdriver-statsd-backend/README.md

 }
 ```

 If you are sending to Stackdriver from an aggregated metrics source (for example into a statsd cluster) the instance can be inferred from a prefix on the metric name rather than a fixed value.
-If your metric names look like "_instanceName_|_metricName_", you would use:
+If your metric names look like "_instanceId_--_metricName_", you would use:

+Note that statsd is very restrictive on which characters are allowed in metric names so we've had to default to -- as the separator (Their regex is .replace(/[^a-zA-Z_\-0-9\.]/g, '')).

 ```js
 {